chrisruffalo/syndo/README.md

 Syndo also aims to be efficient meaning that it builds more than one image in a single session which reduces the need for pulling images to the build pod every time a new OpenShift build is started.

+Think of Syndo a little like a simple version of compose for OpenShift.
+This is a container build orchestration tool.

 ## Features
 * Creates custom build image and other OpenShift resources (ImageStreams) as needed
 * Supports serialized buildah or Dockerfile (buildah bud) builds
 * FROM/required builds are resolved at each step
 * Resolves component build order and builds dependent components after their dependencies
 * Works within a single namespace to produce output images
-* Minimize pushes and pulls
+* Minimize pushes and pulls especialy with interdependent image chains
 * Allows for selectively building components and resolves component dependencies
+* Can resolve images in the cluster (in accessible namespaces) or external (upstream registries)

 ## Requirements
 * JDK 8 (for the client)